sensu/sensu-docs/content/sensu-core/2.0/getting-started/glossary.md

 You can use sensuctl to create checks, view events, create users, manage cluster, and more.
 [Read more.][14]

+#### Silencing
+Silencing entries allow you to suppress execution of event handlers on an ad-hoc basis.
+You can use silencing to schedule maintenances without being overloaded with alerts.
+[Read more.][17]

 [1]: ../../getting-started/installation-and-configuration/
 [2]: ../../getting-started/installation-and-configuration/
 [3]: ../../reference/checks